 - 31 December 2021: for applications of synthetic nitrogen fertiliser and stockholding areas that don’t meet permitted activity standards.

-Always check with your reginal council to see if the existing user rights applies to your activities.
+Always check with your regional council to see if the existing user rights applies to your activities.

 Once we know how and when rules will be implemented DairyNZ will continue to provide you with tailored information to help you make decisions.
-For more information, contact your local Environmental Change Specialist.
+For more information, contact your regional council or DairyNZ’s information service on 0800 4 324 7969.

 We will also continue to engage with Government and councils on farmers’ behalf to ensure that new regulations are pragmatic, and farmers and their businesses have adequate time to adjust.